 You might like to keep a diary of your pain to help track these things.
 Remember that you are the expert – only you know how you are feeling.

 Some people with cancer have constant pain, so they need to take painkillers regularly to keep the pain under control.

 Your treatment team will use what you tell them to find the right pain relief options for you.

-If you are prescribed pain medication or painkillers, follow your treatment teams instructions on how to take it.
+If you are prescribed pain medication or painkillers, follow your treatment team's instructions on how to take them.

 Let your treatment team know how the medication is working or if you have any side effects.

 - feeling sick (nausea)

 Your treatment team can help you manage these side effects.
 It's a good idea to know how to reach your treatment team outside of their normal working hours.

 Your treatment team will often give you other medications with the painkillers to help relieve pain.
 These include steroids and muscle relaxants.